GoldenTCode/golden_framework/README.md

 # Golden Framework V1 - Not Maintained

 This is V1 of the Golden Framework.
-I stopped developing this framework due to me having no time to maintain the resource.
+I stopped developing this framework due to me having no time to work on the resource.

 So I am deciding to make it public, for anyone to use.